jlenoble/singletons/README.md

 * ```type```: Often unused, as the default is 'object', and any option having a property 'property' forces the type to be 'property'.
 But when you use the option 'stem' and want a 'literal' treatment, then you need it.

+* ```rest```: If omitted, the number of arguments of the generated Singleton function is exactly that passed to SingletonFactory; if true for one argument, then the corresponding key function  will be used for all arguments not hinted in SingletonFactory; If several rest options are defined, only the first one is taken into account.

 ```js
 import {SingletonFactory} from 'singletons';